 Blackburn with Darwen Borough Council -

-An investment-ready pathway to low-carbon heat at estate scale.
+An investment-ready pathway to decarbonisation and M&E replacement at citywide scale.

 Client: Blackburn with Darwen Borough Council

-Scope: 15 operational buildings across civic, leisure, family hub and SEND facilities
+Scope: Supporting condition-led multi-site decarbonisation and M&E replacement of 15 operational buildings across civic, leisure, family hub and SEND facilities

 20,000 tCO₂